Sudip-Timilsina/Python_Projects/README.md

 # Python_Projects
-This are te code i have written while learning python.
+This are the code i have written while learning python.